Sleeping Dogs (video game)

 Sleeping Dogs is a 2012 action-adventure game developed by United Front Games and published by Square Enix.
 The game was released for PlayStation 3, Windows, and Xbox 360 in August 2012.
 Set in contemporary Hong Kong, the story follows Wei Shen, a Hong Kong-American police officer and martial artist who goes undercover and infiltrates the Sun On Yee Triad organization.
-Gameplay focuses on Wei Shen's martial arts moves, fighting, shooting and parkour abilities, and on gadgets that can be used for combat and exploration.
-Players must complete missions to unlock content and continue the story, but they may instead freely roam the game's open world environment and engage in both legal and criminal activities.
-The latter may incite a police response, the intensity of which is controlled by a "heat" system.
-Actions such as fighting, driving and racing grant Shen statistical rewards and earn the player achievements.
+Gameplay focuses on Shen's martial arts moves, fighting, shooting and parkour abilities, and on gadgets that can be used for combat and exploration.
+Aside from the linear story, player can freely roam the game's open world environment and engage in both legal and criminal activities.

 Sleeping Dogs development began in 2008.
 The game was announced in 2009 as part of the True Crime series but was canceled by Activision Blizzard in 2011, as a result of the project's delays and budget issues.
-Six months later, Square Enix purchased the publishing rights and renamed the game Sleeping Dogs, without the True Crime license, but considered a spiritual successor.
+Six months later, Square Enix purchased the publishing rights and retitled the game Sleeping Dogs.
 During development, United Front staff visited Hong Kong to conduct field research for the visual environments and sound.
 Square Enix London Studios worked with United Front for the development.

-Sleeping Dogs received positive reviews from critics for its combat, voice acting, protagonist, experience system and depiction of the city, but its camera and some animations were criticized.
+Sleeping Dogs received positive reviews from critics for its combat, protagonist, voice acting, experience system and depiction of the city, but its camera and some animations were criticized.
 The game had sold over 1.5 million units by September 2012.
-New outfits, missions and add-ons, as well as three expansion packs, were released as downloadable content in the six months following the game's debut.
+Several expansion packs were released as downloadable content in the six months following the game's debut.
 A remastered version, subtitled Definitive Edition, was released for Windows, PlayStation 4, and Xbox One in October 2014.
-It features improved gameplay, setting and audio-visual quality based on community feedback.
-The macOS version of Definitive Edition was released on March 31, 2016, by Feral Interactive.
-The game spawned a spin-off multiplayer game titled Triad Wars, which was canceled in 2015.